 My friend and I had an hour-long debate over Android Vs. I-Phone.
 While I thought I was winning the debate, there came the crucial point – but do you have a community where smartphone owners can post their query/issue and get it resolved by the community?
 I had no answer.
 I thought maybe there is, I did not know about it.

-- I found out about Apple’s support community I immediately had the touch point journey in front of me and realised that purchase indeed is the not the last step to delivering an excellent customer service.
+- I found out about Apple’s support community I immediately had the touch-point journey in front of me and realised that purchase indeed is not the last step to delivering excellent customer service.
 Your customers are looking for ways where they can get the most of what they have, on time, quickly, and in an efficient manner.

 It is unimaginable now that traditionally we did not have this stage as a part of a customers’ journey.
 But today, it is one of the most important stages.
 Once you have your customers, how do you retain them and make them your advocates?
 Here, your precious customers are looking for what consistent value adds in terms of tailored and customised services.
 Making your customers feel special with exclusive user-only offerings can make you have your customers for life.